 One of those replicas that was built in Ottawa Hills, Ohio, is on the market right now, so let’s see how it has changed over the years!

-Note: This post has affiliate links that may earn me a commission but won’t change the price.
+Note: This post has affiliate links that may earn me a commission.

 Building a Replica of Blandings’ Dream House